 - MATH 082 - 0 Credits - 3 billable hours - Introductory Algebra

 - MATH 083 - 0 Credits - 3 billable hours - Intermediate Algebra

 Note: Most credit courses, including general education requirements, have developmental course prerequisites.
 Refer to the course descriptions in the CCBC Course Catalog and schedule to determine prerequisites.
 Students will be blocked from registering for courses for which they do not have a sufficient placement score or documentation of completion of prerequisites.

 Students who assess below the minimum skills required for MATH 081 will be referred to the Comprehensive Math Skills Review program offered through Continuing Education and Economic Development (CEED).
 Upon successful completion of the course, students may enroll in Math 081.

 Students who assess below the minimum skills required for developmental reading may need to complete and provide documentation of 60 hours of literacy instruction with a community-based facility or an approved Community College of Baltimore County Continuing Education program, if eligible.
 Students also have the option of retesting after a two-year wait period.
-Please contact the campus Coordinator of Developmental Education for more information.
+Please contact the campus Coordinator of Academic Support for more information.